inko-lang/inko/docs/source/getting-started/concurrency.md

 an argument of type `ByteArray` which isn't sendable, thus the `push` method isn't available.

-## Channels

-Aside from passing arguments along with `async` method calls, you can also use the `Channel` type to send data between processes. `Channel` is a fixed size, multiple-producer multiple-consumer, first-in-first-out queue. `Channel` is a value type, so you can share it between processes.

-Channels are useful if one process schedules work to be performed by a group of other processes, and wants to wait for the results to come in.
-In this case the process gives the other processes a reference to a `Channel`, then waits for these processes to send over the channel.

 ## Spawning processes with fields

 When spawning a process, the values assigned to its fields must be sendable: